Crimes against humanity, war crimes committed in Libya: UN probe

 Violations are committed "on a widespread scale" by state and non-state actors, "with a high level of organisation and with the encouragement of the state -- all of which is suggestive of crimes against humanity," the Zambian expert said.

-Meanwhile in prisons, some detainees are tortured on a daily basis, the report said.
+Meanwhile in jails, some prisoners are tortured on a daily basis, the report said.

-"Arbitrary detention in secret prisons and unbearable conditions of detention are widely used by the state and militias against anyone perceived to be a threat to their interests or views," said Robinson.
+"Arbitrary detention in secret prisons and unbearable conditions of detention are widely used by the state and militias," said Robinson.

-"Violence in Libyan prisons is committed on such a scale and with such a level of organisation that it may also potentially amount to crimes against humanity."
+The mission said there were allegations of "widespread abductions, systematic torture and mass murders" in the town of Tarhuna southeast of Tripoli.
+Their report included images of several potential mass grave sites.

+"The scale of the atrocities in Tarhuna demands far more focused attention," Robinson told a press conference.

 The report will be presented to the Human Rights Council in Geneva on Thursday.